pyQode/pyqode.core/README.rst

 pyqode.core depends on the following libraries:

 -  Python 3 (>= 3.2)
--  PyQt5
+-  PyQt5 or PyQt4 or PySide
 -  pygments

 Installation
 ------------
-You need to install PyQt5 by yourself.
+You need to install PyQt or PySide by yourself.

 Then you can install pyqode.core using **pip**::